Gaya/clevernode/source/about/index.md

 One of the things I seem to like the best was _JavaScript_ and making a web page interactive.
 I tried to do as much work with JavaScript and tried to utilise it for projects at jobs I had in order to **hone my skills**.

 For the sake practising and learning even more **I started a lot of side-projects**.
 Such as [Drammit](https://dramm.it) where I wanted to create my own app.
-This project saw a few iterations where I learned a lot of new techniques which I then applied to my day to day job.
+This project saw a few iterations where I learned a lot of new techniques which I then was able to apply in my day-to-day job.

 After ten years of working at companies, I thought it was time to **move on and work freelance**.
-This has allowed me to work for awesome companies like [Philips](https://philips.com), [Route42](https://route42.nl), [BrewPi](https://brewpi.com), and [Dekode](https://dekode.no).
+This has allowed me to work for awesome companies like [Philips](https://philips.com), [Route42](https://route42.nl), [Intoto](https://intoto.io), [BrewPi](https://brewpi.com), and [Dekode](https://dekode.no).
 Whilst also creating more breathing room for my personal endeavours.

 <picture class="picture picture--marathon">
     <img src="./gaya-marathon-eindhoven.jpg" alt="Gaya Kessler at Eindhoven marathon" />